sandylewat/jhalaman/readme.md

 ## How well does it perform
 I used Naive Bayes on the cleaned training and test data with the external features, the accuracy was 30.1887%.
-Best feature was RLP or Width-Height Ratio
+Best feature was RLP or Width-Height Ratio.
 ![alt text](./images/RLP.png "RLP distribution")

 ## License